What is identity?

 - The biographical and biometric data is authenticated against physical documents or databases,

-- then a unique identity is created in the foundational system, and a unique identity number (UIN) is assigned to the person.
+- A unique identity is created in the foundational system, and a unique identity number (UIN) is assigned to the person.

 Trusting ID through ID verification and eKYC services